All Products

 • Definition: A packaged environment that contains a specific operating system, runtime environment, and third-party libraries.

 • Relationship: Associate as needed.
-As shown on the left side of the figure, when the personal development environment (Studio) or a specific type of Data Studio node (such as a PyODPS node) requires dependencies beyond the standard environment, like a specific version of a Python library, you can associate a custom image.
+As shown on the left side of the figure, when the personal development environment (Studio) or specific types of Data Studio nodes (such as PyODPS) require dependencies beyond the standard environment (such as a specific version of a Python library), you can associate a custom image as needed.
 This is an advanced feature.

 6. Cross-workspace global services:

-• As shown at the top of the figure, modules such as Data Governance and Data Map operate above the workspace level.
-They provide tenant-level global data views and management capabilities.
+• As shown at the top of the figure, modules such as Data Governance and Data Map operate above the workspace level, providing tenant-level global data views and management capabilities.
 Their permission systems are independent of individual workspaces.

-• Permission control: If you cannot view or perform certain operations, contact your Alibaba Cloud Account owner or an administrator to confirm that you have the required permissions.
+• Permission control: If you cannot view or use specific features, contact the Alibaba Cloud account owner or an administrator to verify that you have the required permissions.
 For more information, see Manage member permissions.

-• Region isolation: DataWorks workspaces and their associated resources are isolated by region.
-Before any operation, select the correct region where your target resources are located in the top navigation bar of the console.
+• Region isolation: Workspaces and resources in DataWorks are isolated by region.
+Before you perform any operation, make sure that you have selected the correct region in the top navigation bar of the console.

-If you are configuring DataWorks for the first time, follow this workflow to set up a complete, ready-to-use environment.
+If you are configuring DataWorks for the first time, follow this workflow to set up a complete and functional environment.

 Important

-Make sure you are using an Alibaba Cloud Account or a RAM user with the AliyunDataWorksFullAccess policy attached.
-Otherwise, contact an administrator to grant permissions to a RAM user.
+Make sure that you are using an Alibaba Cloud account or a RAM user that has the AliyunDataWorksFullAccess policy attached.
+Otherwise, ask your administrator to grant permissions to the RAM user.

 Log on to the DataWorks console.
 In the top navigation bar, select the target region.
 In the left-side navigation pane, click Workspace, and then click Create Workspace.
 Select a workspace mode based on your requirements.
-We recommend using Standard Mode for complete isolation among development, testing, and production environments.
+We recommend that you use Standard Mode to support complete isolation of the development, testing, and production environments.

 For more information, see Create a workspace.

-1. Create or purchase a resource group: In the left-side navigation pane of the console, click Resource Group.
-Purchase a resource group that meets your task workload requirements, such as a serverless resource group.
+1. Create or purchase a resource group: In the left-side navigation pane of the console, go to the Resource Group list, and purchase a resource group that meets your workload requirements (for example, a serverless resource group).

-1. Go to the workspace list.
-In the Actions column of the target workspace, click Details to go to the workspace details page.
+1. Go to the workspace list and click Details in the Actions column of the target workspace to go to the workspace details page.

-2. Add project team members (RAM users) and grant them appropriate workspace-level roles, such as Workspace Administrator, Developer, and O&M. This enables collaborative development and permission control.
+2. On this page, add project team members (RAM users) and assign them appropriate workspace-level roles (such as Workspace Administrator, developer, or operator) to enable collaborative development and permission control.

 For more information, see Add members to a workspace.

-On the workspace details page, go to the Computing Resource list and associate an existing computing resource instance, such as a MaxCompute project, with the current workspace.
-This step is a prerequisite for Data Studio.
+Go to the Computing Resource list in the workspace details, and associate an existing compute resource instance (such as a MaxCompute project) with the current workspace.
+This step is a prerequisite for data development.

-On the workspace details page, click Data Sources and then click Add Data Source.
-Configure the connection information for the source or sink databases for data synchronization, and then test the connectivity.
+Go to Data Sources in the workspace details, click Add Data Source, configure the connection information of the source or destination database for data synchronization, and then test the network connectivity.

-After completing these five steps, your DataWorks workspace is ready for development and operations.
-You can now start working in Data Integration and Data Studio.
+After you complete these five steps, your DataWorks workspace is ready for data development and task execution.

 Overview and navigation

-The left-side navigation pane of the console provides access to all management features, including the workspace list, resource group list, image management, and purchased resources and services.
+The left-side navigation pane provides access to all management features, including the workspace list, resource group list, image management, and purchased resources and services.
 Log on to the DataWorks console.
-By default, you are redirected to the Overview page.
-This page provides quick access to core use cases, your frequently used workspaces, product updates, and other information.
+The Overview page is displayed by default, showing key scenarios, frequently used workspaces, product updates, and quick links.

-The following configurations are at the tenant level and apply to all workspaces in the current region.
+These configurations take effect at the tenant level and apply to all workspaces in the current region.

-1. In the navigation pane, choose More > Management Center, or click the Manage button in the Actions column of a workspace to go to the Management Center.
+1. Navigate to More > Management Center in the navigation pane, or click the management button in the Actions column of the workspace list, to go to Administration.

-2. View the tenant's Alerts, Tenant Members and Roles, and Extension.
+2. View the tenant-level Alerts, Tenant Members and Roles, and Extension settings.

 Feature

-View and configure DataWorks alert contacts and set alert quotas.
+View and configure alert contacts and set alert limits for DataWorks.

-Alert resources: View the usage of alert resources (SMS messages and phone calls) and set a daily alert limit.
-After the limit is reached, no more alerts are sent.
+Alert resources: View the usage of alert resources (SMS and phone) and set the daily alert limit.
+Alerts stop after the limit is reached.

-Alert contacts: Configure contacts to receive task alerts.
-You can synchronize contacts from RAM or manually add them.
-Contacts must be active to receive alerts.
+Alert contacts: Configure contacts who receive task alerts.
+You can synchronize contacts from RAM or add them manually.
+Contacts must be activated before they take effect.

 For more information, see View and configure alert contacts.